ankush13r/BvSalud/README.md

 ```
 With mode "compare" you are just comparing time1 and time2 none indexed collection.
 And updating all articles collection depending on if there are any new article or modified.

-### FIX ERROR: If program has been *failed* while dowinloading or saving your records or just want to restart from last time stopped.
+### RESTART from the last failed to finish it: If the program has been *failed* while dowinloading or saving your records or just want to restart from last time stopped.
 ```bash
 bash: $ python bvs -m/--mode 'must be same as last time' -o/--output 'must be same as last time' --restare